Etsy Banner Size

 The New Etsy Cover Photo

 Start with the largest visual!
-You can now choose to stick with the old, small banner (but keep in mind it won’t appear on mobile devices), go for a cover photo (lots of branding real estate there) or opt for nothing at all (doing this will bring greater focus on your listings).
+You can now choose to stick with the old, small banner (but keep in mind it won’t appear on mobile devices), go for a cover photo (lots of branding real estate there) or opt for no banner or cover photo at all (doing this will bring greater focus on your listings).

 What to do, what to do?

-Well, if you do want to make your Etsy shop look good, you should definitely go for the cover photo!
-The fact that they are larger and are displayed at the very top of your shop’s homepage makes them prime material for branding purposes.
+Well, if you do want to make your Etsy shop look good, you should definitely scrap the banner option and go for the cover photo!
+The fact that they are larger and are displayed at the very top of your shop’s homepage, compared to the banner option, makes them prime material for branding purposes.
 As per Etsy, the ideal size for your cover photo is 3360 x 840 pixels and its minimal size is 1200 x 300 pixels.

 If you don’t know where to start from, here are couple of cover photo ideas: use a professional product shot that you already have and is representative of your brand or create an entirely new image.
 Does this last option feel daunting?
 It shouldn’t!
 Etsy has partnered with Canva (an online graphic design software) to help you come up with a new design all by yourself.
 There are lots of easily customizable templates to choose from, so it’s easy to make a kick-ass cover photo even if you’re not a designer.

-If you decide to forgo the cover photo and stick with the classic banner format (keep in mind, it won’t show up on mobile devices – boo!), this is what you need to know: the banner will the centered at the top of your shop’s homepage and it will need to be precisely 760 pixels by 100 pixels in size.
+If you decide to forgo the cover photo and stick with the classic banner format (keep in mind, the banner won’t show up on mobile devices – boo!), this is what you need to know: the Etsy banner will the centered at the top of your shop’s homepage and it will need to be precisely 760 pixels by 100 pixels in size.
+A well-designed and correctly sized banner can look great.

 The Etsy Shop Icon